asaikali/spring-observability/docker/postgres/README.md

 # PostgreSQL Configuration
 PG_IMAGE=postgres:17
 PG_PORT=15432
-PG_USER=postgres
-PG_PASSWORD=password
-PG_DB=postgres

 # pgAdmin Configuration
 PGADMIN_IMAGE=dpage/pgadmin4:latest
 PGADMIN_PORT=15433
-PGADMIN_EMAIL=admin@example.com
-PGADMIN_PASSWORD=admin
 ```

-All of these variables are required.
-The Docker Compose file does not provide any default values.
+Only these variables are required.
+All other configuration values (usernames, passwords, etc.) are hardcoded in the Docker Compose file.

 ### Customizing the Configuration